 In order to hold this position, you must have the following:

-Certified Industrial Electrician with recognized National Apprenticeship, Certificate or Diploma such as Academy Profession, City & Guilds, Capstone Assessment or similar.
+- Certified industrial electrician with recognised national apprenticeship, or certificate/diploma such as Academy Profession, City and Guilds, Capstone Assessment or similar

-Higher Degree in Electrical Engineering on a Bachelor or Master Level with further practical experience in accordance with requirements from the National Authorities.
+- Higher degree in Electrical Engineering at a Bachelor or Master level with further practical experience in accordance with requirements from the national authorities